josdejong/mathjs/docs/reference/functions/parser.md

 # Function parser

 Create a parser.
-The function creates a new `math.expression.Parser` object.
+The function creates a new `math.type.Parser` object.

 ## Syntax